Stuartpkd/Tarraing/README.md

 ## Strategy

-After thinking about the strategy for my site.
-I came up with a target audience, which would influence the features included.
+After thinking about the strategy for my site, I came up with a target audience which would influence the features included.

 ### Target users: